cpp-cat/bettercare4.me/README.md

 ## Completed User Stories
 - Made presentation improvements and fix bug
+  - Sorted the criteria result reasons (claim summary) on Patient Scorecard page according to claim date-of-service
+  - Added cheveron on the right of measure link on Patient Scorecard page
+  - Fix the provider name in claim list on Patient Scorecard page - first and last were inverted

 # Sprint 8: Parallelizing Batch Claim Generation and Simulated HEDIS Report using Spark and Cassandra